headercom

 In extreme cases, a lender might initiate bankruptcy proceedings against the borrower.
 So, in such circumstances, a borrower who is unable to repay the personal loan amount through EMI can file for bankruptcy.
 The first thing that the borrower has to do is file a petition for bankruptcy with NCLT (or National Company Law Tribunal.
 An insolvency consultant will then oversee the proceedings.

 While a personal loan can be used to meet emergency financial needs, a loan default may bring additional charges and penalties.
-Penalties on default are charged when the individual who opted for the loan fails to repay the amount in the way stated in the contract.
+Penalties on default are charged when the individual who opted for short term loans or long term loans fail to repay the amount in the way stated in the contract.
 If the person fails to pay monthly EMIs in a timely manner, the bank or financial institute may impose a penalty as a late payment charge.

 A few lenders may also increase the interest rate on the remaining loan balance in case of default.
 Some financial institutes may charge a default interest when you fail to make monthly repayments.
 This amount is added to the outstanding balance of the loan amount after a default on a personal loan.
 The above penalties and additional charges may make it more challenging for the borrower to make repayments in a timely manner.
 As a result, it may result in further defaults over time.